History of Arda: Second Age

 Towards the end of the age, the Númenóreans became increasingly haughty.
 Now they sought to dominate other men and to establish kingdoms.
 Centuries after Tar-Minastir's engagement, when Sauron had largely recovered, Ar-Pharazôn, the last and most powerful of the Kings of Númenor, humbled Sauron – his armies deserting in the face of Númenor's might – and brought him to Númenor as a hostage, although this was Sauron's goal.
-At this time still beautiful in appearance, Sauron gained Ar-Pharazôn's trust and became high priest in the cult of Melkor.
+Still beautiful in appearance, Sauron gained Ar-Pharazôn's trust and became high priest in the cult of Melkor, who Sauron deceived them to worship.
 At this time, the Faithful (who still worshipped the one god, Eru Ilúvatar), were persecuted openly by those called the King's Men, and were sacrificed in the name of Melkor.
-Eventually, Sauron convinced Ar-Pharazôn to invade Aman, promising him that he would thus obtain immortality.
+Eventually, Sauron deceived Ar-Pharazôn to invade Aman, promising him that he would thus obtain immortality (Sauron knew they would not be granted immortality).
 Amandil, chief of the Faithful, sailed westward to warn the Valar.
 His son Elendil and grandsons Isildur and Anárion prepared to flee eastwards, taking with them a seedling of the White Tree of Númenor before Sauron destroyed it, and the palantíri, gifts of the elves.
 When the King's forces set foot on Aman, the Valar laid down their guardianship of the world and called on Ilúvatar to intervene.

-The world was changed into a sphere and the continent of Aman was removed, although a sailing route from Middle-earth to Aman, accessible to the Elves but not to mortals, persisted.
+The world was changed into a sphere and the continent of Aman was removed, although the Old Straight Road, a sailing route from Middle-earth to Aman, accessible to the Elves but not to mortals, persisted.
 Númenor was utterly destroyed, as was the fair body of Sauron; however, his spirit returned to Mordor, where he again took up the One Ring, and gathered his strength once more.
 Elendil, his sons and the remainder of the Faithful sailed to Middle-earth, where they founded the realms in exile of Gondor and Arnor.

 Sauron arose again and challenged them.
 The Elves allied with Men to form the Last Alliance of Elves and Men.
 For seven years, the Alliance laid siege to Barad-dûr, until at last Sauron himself entered the field.
 He slew Elendil, High King of Gondor and Arnor, and Gil-galad, the last High King of the Noldor in Middle-earth.
 However, Isildur took up the hilt of Narsil, his father's shattered sword, and cut the One Ring from Sauron's hand.
 Sauron was defeated, but not utterly destroyed.
 Afterward, Isildur ignored the counsel of Elrond, and rather than destroy the One Ring in the fires of Mount Doom, he kept it as weregild for his dead father.
-But the Ring betrayed him and slipped from his finger as he was escaping from an Orc ambush at the Gladden Fields.
-Isildur was killed by an orc arrow, and the Ring was lost in the Anduin River.